-In the original version of this post, I asked privileged people to “stop mentoring, and start sponsoring”.
+In the original version of this post, I asked members of overrepresented groups to “stop mentoring, and start sponsoring”.
 Kristy Tillman, Head of Communication Design at Slack, helped me see how this ask is problematic:

 “Advice is just one thing a mentor give.
 But there are residual benefits from visible proximity and tangential relationships to be gained.” - Kristy Tillman

 I encourage you to read the whole thread.
-As she wrote, privileged people can help members of underrepresented groups understand that system of bias and privilege, and it’s more important to have access to mentors who could be sponsors than it is to reduce the pool of people eager to help.
+Kristy helped me see that it’s more important to have access to mentors who could be sponsors than it is to reduce the pool of people eager to help.

 “One of the most radical things you can do is to actually believe women when they talk about their experiences” - Anita Sarkeesian